wildug/wildug.github.io/_posts/2023-10-01-cycling_barcelona.md

     </div>
 </div>

-Also the *avenida diagonal* one of the largest and busiest streets, running diagonal across the entire city and currently in construction, offers a nice bicycle path towards llobregat with pleasant surprises for commuters ([here](https://www.youtube.com/watch?v=z-blkJxyA60&t=1s) is a nice video about the avenida diagonal).
+The *avenida diagonal*, one of the largest and busiest streets, running diagonal across the entire city and currently in construction, offers a nice bicycle path towards llobregat with pleasant surprises for commuters ([here](https://www.youtube.com/watch?v=z-blkJxyA60&t=1s) is a nice video about the avenida diagonal).